-NBA Rumors: Atlanta Hawks Had Interest In Jaylen Brown Before Deal With Celtics
+NESN

 Brown will miss his second straight game due to illness Friday when the Celtics take on the New York Knicks, but the fourth-year wing has gotten off to a great start this season.
 In three games, Brown is averaging 17.3 points and 6.7 rebounds on 50 percent shooting.

-The Marietta, Ga., native agreed to a four-year, $115 million contract on Oct.
-21, keeping him in Boston for the foreseeable future.
+The Marietta, Ga., native agreed to a four-year, $115 million contract to keep him in Boston for the foreseeable future.
 Had he hit the open market, Atlanta, due to cap space and proximity to home, likely would’ve been a favorable landing spot for Brown.

 Read Charania’s full article here >>>